gosexy/gosexy.org/markdown/db/item.md

 # db.Item

-Items are rows or documents, correct denomination depends on the database.
+Items are rows or documents, correct nomenclature depends on the database.

-For SQL database they are just ``map[string] interface{}`` with no nested values, while in a NoSQL database values can have nested values like lists or other maps.
+For SQL databases they are just ``map[string] interface{}`` with no nested values, while in NoSQL databases values can have nested values like slices or other maps.

-Either way, a ``db.Item`` can be treated as a ``map[string] interface{}``.
-Castings and conversions could be tricky with `interfaces{}`, that's why this data type has a few methods that may help with common conversions.
+Either way, a `db.Item` can be treated as a `map[string] interface{}`.

 ```go
 type Item map[string]interface{}